A Nadel vanishing theorem for metrics with minimal singularities on big line bundles: Introduction

 \section{Introduction}

-The Kodaira vanishing theorem plays an important role when we approach certain fundamental problems of algebraic geometry and the theory of several complex variables (for example, asymptotics of linear systems, extension problems of holomorphic sections, the minimal model program, and so on).
-By using multiplier ideal sheaves associated to singular metrics, this theorem can be generalized to the Nadel vanishing theorem, which can be seen as an analytic analogue of the Kawamata-Viehweg vanishing theorem of algebraic geometry (\cite{Kaw82}, \cite{Vie82}).
+The Kodaira vanishing theorem plays an important role when we approach certain fundamental problems in complex geometry (for example, asymptotics of linear systems, extension problems of holomorphic sections, the minimal model program, and so on).
+By using multiplier ideal sheaves associated to singular metrics, this theorem is generalized to the Nadel vanishing theorem (\cite{Nad89}), which can be seen as an analytic counterpart of the Kawamata-Viehweg vanishing theorem in algebraic geometry (\cite{Kaw82}, \cite{Vie82}).

-In this paper, we study singular metrics admitting an analytic Zariski decomposition (such as, metrics with minimal singularities and Siu's metrics) and a Nadel vanishing theorem for them from the view point of complex (differential) geometry.
+In this paper, we study singular metrics admitting an analytic Zariski decomposition (such as, metrics with minimal singularities and Siu's metrics) and a Nadel vanishing theorem for them from the viewpoint of the theory of several complex variables and complex differential geometry.

-\begin{theo}[The Nadel vanishing theorem, \cite{Nad89}, \cite{Dem82}] Let $F$ be a big line bundle on a smooth projective variety $X$ and $h$ be a $($singular$)$ metric on $F$ with strictly positive curvature.
+\begin{theo}[Nadel vanishing theorem, \cite{Nad89}, cf.\cite{Dem82}] Let $F$ be a big line bundle on a smooth projective variety $X$ and $h$ be a $($singular$)$ metric on $F$ with $($strictly$)$ positive curvature.
 Then we have

 Here $\I{h}$ denotes the multiplier ideal sheaf of the $($singular$)$ metric $h$ and $K_{X}$ denotes the canonical bundle of $X$. \end{theo}